-Looked after children and care leavers up to the age of 25, with London Borough of Barnet as their corporate parent.
+Looked after children and care leavers aged 17 – 25, with London Borough of Barnet as their corporate parent.

 How to apply?

-The number of applicants on the Driving Ahead scheme are very limited.
+The number of applicants on the Driving Ahead scheme are limited.
 To meet our eligibility criteria you must be a Barnet looked after child or care leaver and be able to show how learning to drive will help you.
-We operate a referral scheme working with our colleagues in Barnet’s leaving care team, called Onwards and Upwards.
-If you are interested in applying for the scheme please speak to your social worker or personal adviser first and contact email@example.com.

 Learning to drive is expensive, with the average learner costing approximately £950.